-Toggle ItemASL 311: Advanced Conversation
+Toggle ItemASL 311: Advanced Conversation (for FLSR students only)

 ASL 311 is an advanced conversation course.This course will heavily focus on conversational topics and improving certain aspects of language use.
 This course is great for those who want to elevate their ability to sign.
 This course can be partnered with the Foreign Language Student Housing.This class is a language immersion class.
 All communication will be done in ASL.
 This class is offered every semester: Spring, Summer, Fall, Winter.

 Toggle ItemASL 302: Deaf Literature

 ASL/Deaf Literature focuses on famous and emerging types of literature in the Deaf community.
 Literary works that are explored are in a video format.
 This class explores the different types of literary styles in ASL.